looping/RCDraggableButton/README.md

 ## Requirements
-* Xcode 5 or higher
+* Xcode 5.0 or higher
-* Apple LLVM compiler
 * iOS 5.0 or higher
 * ARC

 ## Demo

-Build and run the `RCDraggableButtonExample` project in Xcode to see `RCDraggableButton` in action.
+Build and run the `RCDraggableButtonExample` project in Xcode5 to see `RCDraggableButton` in action.

 ## Installation